matheussartori/hackerchat-server/README.md

 It is possible to create any interface to communicate with it, web, mobile, desktop, etc.

+The socket is created without any third-party lib like <a href="https://socket.io/">Socket.io</a>, the only dependenciy is uuid, mainly for unique socket communications.

 ---

 Made with ❤️ by Redstone Solutions :wave: [Join our community!](https://discord.gg/SNQXH5cKEB)